Naviden/Introduction-to-XAI/Tools/ANCHOR_examples/How aLIME works.md

 ### Anchor Identification Process:

 1. **Initial Setup**:
-   - Model prediction for the instance $f(x) = \text{Approve}$.
+   - Model prediction for the instance $f(x) = 	ext{Approve}$.
    - We aim to find conditions (anchors) under which the prediction remains 'Approve'.

 2. **Potential Anchors**:
    - Anchor 1: Credit score > 700
    - Anchor 2: Income level > $50,000
+   - Anchor 3: Both Credit score > 700 and Income level > $50,000

 3. **Testing Anchors**:
    - For Anchor 1: Vary income level while keeping credit score > 700.
      - Test with income = \$30,000 and income = \$60,000.
-     - Prediction remains 'Approve' regardless of income variation.
+     - **Prediction changes to 'Deny' when income falls below \$50,000.**
+     - This indicates that Anchor 1 alone does not fully explain the decision.
    - For Anchor 2: Vary credit score while keeping income > \$50,000.
      - Test with credit score = 650 and credit score = 710.
-     - Prediction changes to 'Deny' when credit score drops below 700.
+     - **Prediction changes to 'Deny' when credit score drops below 700.**
+     - This indicates that Anchor 2 alone does not fully explain the decision.
+   - For Anchor 3: Vary neither credit score nor income level (both conditions are maintained).
+     - Prediction remains 'Approve' consistently, confirming that both conditions are required.

 4. **Choosing the Best Anchor**:
-   - **Anchor 1 (Credit score > 700)** is a valid anchor as the prediction remains stable ('Approve') despite changes in income.
+   - **Anchor 3 (Both Credit score > 700 and Income level > $50,000)** is the valid anchor as the prediction remains stable ('Approve') only when both conditions are satisfied.
-   - **Anchor 2 (Income level > $50,000)** does not consistently secure the 'Approve' prediction when the credit score varies.
+   - **Anchor 1 (Credit score > 700)** and **Anchor 2 (Income level > $50,000)** do not independently secure the 'Approve' prediction when the other condition varies.

 ### Conclusion:
-In this example, the anchor "Credit score > 700" sufficiently explains why the loan is approved, independent of the income level, as long as the credit score condition is met.
-This anchor is minimal (simple) and has high precision, fulfilling the requirements of an effective aLIME explanation.
+In this example, the anchor "Both Credit score > 700 and Income level > $50,000" sufficiently explains why the loan is approved.
+This anchor is minimal (simple enough) and has high precision, fulfilling the requirements of an effective explanation.